 (7) A licensee must notify and direct employees to notify an appropriate government agency of any suspected cases of criminal activity as defined by state and federal laws.

-(8) A licensee must post in the nursing facility where employed the notice provided by DADS that gives the address and telephone number for reporting complaints against an administrator.
+(8) A licensee must post in the nursing facility where the licensee is employed the notice provided by HHSC that gives the address and telephone number for reporting complaints against an NFA .
 The notice must be posted in a conspicuous place and in clearly legible type.

 (9) A licensee must not knowingly or through negligence commit, direct, or allow actions that result or could result in inadequate care, harm, or injury to a nursing facility resident.

-(10) A licensee must not knowingly or through negligence allow nursing facility employees to harm nursing facility residents by coercion, threat, intimidation, solicitation, harassment, theft of personal property, or cruelty.
+(10) A licensee must not knowingly or through negligence allow a nursing facility employee to harm a nursing facility resident by coercion, threat, intimidation, solicitation, harassment, theft of personal property, or cruelty.

-(11) A licensee must not knowingly or through negligence allow or direct employees to contradict or alter in any manner the orders of a physician regarding a nursing facility resident's medical or therapeutic care.
+(11) A licensee must not knowingly or through negligence allow or direct an employee to contradict or alter in any manner the orders of a physician regarding a nursing facility resident's medical or therapeutic care.

-(12) A licensee must not knowingly commit or through negligence allow another individual to commit an act of abuse, neglect, or misappropriation of resident property as defined in §18.2 of this chapter.
+(12) A licensee must not knowingly commit or through negligence allow another individual to commit an act of abuse, neglect, or misappropriation of resident property as defined in §555.2 of this chapter.